ctiry01/ctiry01/README.md

 ## 🚀 About Me

-I'm a passionate developer with a strong interest in backend and full-stack development.
-I love solving problems and creating efficient, scalable solutions.
+I'm a passionate developer with a strong interest on full-stack development.
+I love solving problems and creating efficient and scalable solutions.
 I'm always looking to learn new technologies and improve my skills.

 ## 🛠️ Tech Stack